rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrades.md

 Cloning the S3 bucket is also easy.
 While the [s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) command is how you'd clone a bucket manually, for automated purposes we use AWS DataSync.

+Similarly, we use DataSync to clone the EFS volume.

 ### Upgrading Kubeflow, Kubernetes, or both

 Whether we choose to upgrade Kubeflow, Kubernetes, or both, the high-level steps are:

 * Deploy a new EKS cluster using the target kubernetes version and similar configuration to the production cluster.
-* Clone the database and S3 bucket.
+* Clone the database, EFS volume, and S3 bucket.
-* Deploy the target version of Kubeflow to the new EKS cluster pointing to the cloned copy of the database and S3 bucket.
+* Deploy the target version of Kubeflow to the new EKS cluster pointing to the cloned copy of the database, EFS volume, and S3 bucket.
 * Run any tests necessary.
 * If you ran the tests during a maintenance window, redirect production traffic to the new cluster.
-Or, if changes were made to the production database and S3 bucket while you were testing, repeat this procedure during a maintenance window so that the cloned database and S3 bucket are up to date.
+Or, if changes were made to the storage layers while you were testing, repeat this procedure during a maintenance window so that the cloned storage layers are up to date.
 * If you encounter problems, you can fail back to the original cluster.

-We recommend performing these steps during a maintenance window so there is no inconsistency between the data in the database and the S3 bucket.
+We recommend performing these steps during a maintenance window so there is no inconsistency between the data in the original storage layers and the cloned storage layers.

 ## Detailed steps